icapri/validators/README.md

 `v1.0.0` - Initial release

 ## Contributing
-If you feel motivated to contribute on this project feel free to [contact me on LinkedIn](https://www.linkedin.com/in/igli-kapri-994131162).
+If you feel motivated to contribute on this project feel free to contact us.

 ## License
 [MIT](https://opensource.org/licenses/MIT)